 The fact that you are admitting that you are a sinner shows that the Holy Spirit is working in your life.
-The good news is that God will not just forgive you, He will also give you the power to overcome sinning.
+The good news is that God will not just forgive you, He will also give you the power to overcome sinning and stop sinning.
+To experience victory over the sinful habits, you need to daily yield to the transforming work of the Holy Spirit by obedience to the Scriptures.
+Then, claim the promises of God and stand on it.
+All of God’s blessings are available to the believer by faith.

-The Lord assures you can be “saved to the uttermost” (Hebrews 7:25), be “more than conqueror” (Romans 8:37) and “always triumph” (2 Corinthians 2:14).
+The Lord assures the Christian that he can be “saved to the uttermost” (Hebrews 7:25), be “more than conqueror” (Romans 8:37) and “always triumph” (2 Corinthians 2:14).
 The Lord also promised that He will give us “exceeding abundantly above all that we ask or think” (Ephesians 3:20).
 In fact, the promises get unlimited when He says you will “be filled with all the fullness of God” (verse 19).
 The human mind can’t even fully comprehend the greatness of what is provided for victory.

 Prayer is so powerful that it can move mountains (Matthew 17:20).
 There is nothing that the devil fears more than a praying Christian because he knows that God will always answer.
 Always.
 The Bible tells us to “pray without ceasing” (1 Thessalonians 5:17) that is, we should not stop until we receive the blessing we are seeking.